Tomshiii/ahk/Functions/readme.md

 # Info
 This directory is to separate out all of the functions I use for various programs.
-All of these functions use to be in one big ahk file, but it was getting way too large for its own good and was becoming a bit too much to work with.
+All of these functions use to be in one big ahk file, but it was getting way too large for its own good and was becoming a bit too much of a hassle to work with and find what I was looking for.